Cultural Expressions of Puerto Rico

 – Registration fees (platform and credit card processing fees)

-In addition to all the meetings, this class will include pre-assignments and post-assignments as part of the 36-hour class.
-You will have 2 weeks to complete the pre-assignments before class begins and 3 weeks to complete the post-assignments after class ends.
+In addition to all the meetings, this class will include pre-assignments and post-assignments as part of the 72-hour class.
+You will have 3 weeks to complete the pre-assignments before class begins and 4 weeks to complete the post-assignments after class ends.

-Early certificate?
-The earliest that you can receive your certificate is ONE WEEK after the in-person class has taken place.
+Need an early certificate?
+This is ONLY possible is you have an educational deadline, and we require you to upload proof.
+Keep in mind that the earliest that you can receive your certificate is ONE WEEK after the in-person class has taken place.
 You MUST successfully complete all pre- and post- assignments in order to receive your course completion certificate.

 By the end of this course, students will be able to: